sagesharp/foss-heartbeat/README.md

 as positive, and personal attacks as negative, we often have to shift the sentiment of specific words.

-You can use [substitutions.txt] to change word sentiment labels in the sentences from the default sentiment model.
-It involves stripping the '%' off the Vim substitution commands in `substitution.txt`, using the resulting file as a sed regular expression file, and piping the output from the sentiment model into
+You can use `substitutions.txt` to change word sentiment labels in the sentences from the default sentiment model.
+It involves stripping the '%' off the Vim substitution commands in `substitutions.txt`, using the resulting file as a sed regular expression file, and piping the output from the sentiment model into
 sed: